tshepang/another-pyramid-tutorial/01-start.rst

      Content-Type: text/plain
      Host: localhost:8080

-  HTTP stuff!
   You probably need to read a bit about HTTP stuff to fully digest all of that.

 ..
-TODO: request needs a better explanation
+TODO: 'request' needs a better explanation

 - We finally return (and therefore display) the famous greeting.
   I also did a ``print(Response('Hello World!'))``,